kronoc/podcast-to-playlist/README.md

 ===================

 This is a Perl programme which parses podcast rss feeds and prints out a list of the media files published in that feed, in order of publication date.
-Output is in m3u format by default, but you can set command line options to get CSV,JSON, pipe-delimited etc.
+Output is in m3u format by default, but you can set command line options to get CSV, JSON, pipe-delimited etc.

 Dependencies
 ------------